Careers Guidance

 This policy statement sets out the Academy’s arrangements for managing the access of providers to pupils at the school for the purpose of giving them information about the provider’s education or training offer.
 This complies with the Academy’s legal obligations under Section 42B of the Education Act 1997.
 Pupil entitlement – all pupils in years 8-13 are entitled:

-Management of provider access requests a provider wishing to request access should contact: Eleanor Savage, Head of Sixth Form and Careers, Telephone: 020 8656 0222 Email: eleanor.savage@oasisshirleypark.org.
+Management of provider access requests a provider wishing to request access should contact: Eleanor Savage, Head of Sixth Form, Telephone: 020 8656 0222 Email: eleanor.savage@oasisshirleypark.org

 Oasis Academy Shirley Park Careers lead: eleanor.savage@oasisshirleypark.org, Telephone 020 8656 0222